-Treatments were imposed as in previous years as previously discussed.
-Average treatment spur diameter was measured by in January 1998 after pruning.
+Treatments were imposed as previously discussed for prior years.
+Average treatment spur diameter was measured in January 1998 after pruning.
 Measurements were taken at the mid point between the primary buds (two bud spurs) on each spur of the westerly cordon of all vines in each plot.
 Significant differences were found between treatments with the full water treatment having the largest diameter at 10.5 mm (Table 9).

 When comparing the treatments as a percentage of the full water treatment, it is easy to compare the difference between the 1996 and 1997 growth.
-Treatments 2 and 3 (70%) were the same at a 10% reduction while treatments 4 and 5 (50%) averaged 84%.
+Treatments 2 and 3 (70%) were the same at a 10% reduction while Treatments 4 and 5 (50%) averaged 17%.
 Significant differences were found between spur positions on the cordons similar to 1996.
 Positions 1-4 were larger diameter than that of spur 5-10 (Table 10).
-As in the previous year, no significant interaction was found between spur position and irrigation treatment, however the relationship did improve (Figure 2).
+As in the previous year, no significant interaction was found between spur position and irrigation treatment, however the relationship did improve from P = 0.6299 to P = 0.3827 (Figure 1).